 The Center for Engaged Learning, Teaching, & Scholarship offers a number of engaged learning courses (EXPL courses, formerly UNIV) through the center.
-Throughout the academic year, staff from the Center for Experiential Learning teach a number of interdisciplinary and multidisciplinary courses that engage Loyola students in experiential learning opportunities that take them beyond the traditional classroom.
-All of these courses are open to students from all majors of the university's schools and colleges; all of them fulfill the University's "Engaged Learning" Requirement and will be offered online for the spring 2021 semester.
+Throughout the academic year, staff from the Center for Engaged Learning, Teaching, & Scholarship teach a number of interdisciplinary and multidisciplinary courses that engage Loyola students in experiential learning opportunities that take them beyond the traditional classroom.
+All of these courses are open to students from all majors of the university's schools and colleges; all of them fulfill the University's "Engaged Learning" Requirement.

 Each semester, look for these EXPL courses to potentially be offered:

-Detailed information on the various CEL courses and their instructors can be found in LOCUS, or by clicking on the course-specific links below:
+Detailed information on the various CELTS courses and their instructors can be found in LOCUS or in the details below.

 Susan Haarman, M.Div, M.Ed